Taking Global Internship Courses

 Faculty Program Leader

-Tracey Weiss will be leading Intercultural Communication in the Workplace on campus in May 2017.
+Tracey Weiss will be leading Intercultural Communication in the Workplace on campus.
 In addition to her faculty responsibilities at Temple, Weiss has had her own consulting firm since 1999.
 She specializes in executive coaching, performance feedback, succession planning and team building.
 Weiss has worked with senior executives and boards of trustees in a broad spectrum of public and private organizations.

 Her clients have included Campbell Soup Co., Children’s Hospital of Philadelphia, the Federal Reserve Board, Merck, Philadelphia College of Osteopathic Medicine, QVC, SEPTA, Sesame Street and the University of California Health System.
 Weiss also received the Quality Consultant Award from Union Carbide, in recognition for her work in developing a performance management program.